SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab01_Client_Scripting.md

     			},

     				"Reason": {

     				"typeName": "Edm.String",

-    					"structuralProperty": 1 // Primitive Type
+    					"structuralProperty": 1 //Primitive Type
    				 }

     			},

-   				 operationType: 0, // This is an action.
+   			operationType: 0, //This is an action.
 Use '1' for functions and '2' for CRUD
    			operationName: "contoso_LockPermit",

     			};
     		};

 5. Add the function that will be called from the action button.